Shruti733/Stock-Analysis/README.md

 ![Memory_analysis](Image_analysis/Memory_analysis.png)

-By rectoring the code we have reduced the running time from 1.480 seconds to 0.167 seconds as displayed in the image below:
+By refactoring the code we have reduced the running time from 1.480 seconds to 0.167 seconds as displayed in the image below:

 ![Tmings](Image_analysis/Tmings.png)